SEA-ME/Team-Pilot/Project-2/CommonAPI-vSomeIP/README.md

 ## Step 6: Write the Franca file and generate code

 Unfortunately, code generator [doesn’t support arm architecture.]((https://github.com/COVESA/capicxx-core-tools/issues/19)) So if you want to use this generator, I recommend that you use the code generator on your laptop and then download the generated code via Git.
+The code generator automatically generates codes according to fidl and fdepl files.
+In the case of vsomeip, you have to run it twice with core-generator and some-generator to complete it.
 <br/>

 `PC`